gatblau/prometheus/roles/origin-tenant-htpasswd/readme.md

-# Origin Tenant using HTPASSWD
+# Create a Tenant using HTPASSWD

 ## Overview

-This roles creates an Openshift tenant: a set of namespaces representing environments for a given application.
+This roles creates a set of namespaces representing environments for a given application.
 The various namespaces (for example development, testing, demo, etc.) form the basis of a Continuous Delivery pipeline.

 ## Context of use